benefacto/TimeAdder/README.md

 - Support for adding/subtracting minutes to/from a 12-hour formatted time string.
 - Comprehensive test coverage ensuring reliability.
 - Easy integration with Gradle build tools.
+- Docker support for easy setup and execution.

 ## Requirements

 - Java 20 or higher (Developed with OpenJDK 20.0.2)
-- Gradle build tool (if not available, you can use the Gradle Wrapper included in the project)
+- Gradle build tool (if not using Docker)
+- Docker and Docker Compose (for Docker setup)

 ## Compilation